 However, war and and the outbreak of plague meant that the Banqueting House was deserted until 1631, when the masque ‘Love’s Triumph through Callipolis’ was performed.

-Henrietta Maria and her ladies took great delight in dancing in this, and subsequent masques.
+Henrietta Maria and her ladies took great delight in dancing in subsequent masques.
 The choreography grew ever more intricate, and the scenery and special effects ever more complex.

-Although extremely expensive, a fresh masque was performed at least twice a year for the next five years.
+Although extremely expensive, a fresh masque was performed twice a year for the next five years.

 Image: ‘A Lady Masquer’, costume designed by Inigo Jones, © Chatsworth House

-Charles I commissioned Gerrit van Honthorst to paint a mythological depiction of himself and his wife Henrietta Maria as they might appear in a masque.
+It is probable that the Duke of Buckingham commissioned Gerrit van Honthorst to paint a mythological depiction of himself as Mercury presenting the Liberal Arts to Charles I and Queen Henrietta Maria, dressed as they might appear in a masque, as Apollo and Diana.